jgraham0325/databricks-jobs-runner/README.md

 ## Databricks Asset Bundle

-This project is configured as a Databricks Asset Bundle, containing two job definitions:
+This project is configured as a Databricks Asset Bundle, containing:

+- **App**: `databricks-jobs-runner` - The Streamlit web application
+- **Jobs**: Two job definitions:
   - `alteryx-converted-job-1`: Job with date range and client ID parameters
   - `alteryx-converted-job-2`: Job with client name, financial year, and accounting period parameters

 ### Using the Asset Bundle